 2) Arrange for temporary care.

 Make arrangements with friends or relatives to act as temporary caregivers in the immediate aftermath following a death or serious illness/accident.
-Make sure that they know basic care instructions for your pets (including their relevant medical history and veterinary records), along with any information about more permanent care provisions you may have left in your will or other planning documents.
+Make sure that they know basic care instructions for your pets (including their relevant medical history and veterinary records), along with any information about more permanent care provisions you may have left in your will or other estate planning documents.

 3) Include them in your estate plan.

 To ensure your pets are cared for in the long term, make formal provisions in your estate plan to provide for their care.
-This can include naming pet and leaving care provisions in your will or living trust, as well as earmarking specific funds to cover the cost of their care (note: you can’t leave money directly to your pets, since they’re technically property, but you can set up a pet trust).
+This can include naming pet guardians and leaving care provisions in your will or living trust, as well as earmarking specific funds to cover the cost of their care (note: you can’t leave money directly to your pets, since they’re technically property, but you can set up a pet trust).
 Be sure to discuss these arrangements with the caregivers that you’ve selected, and to name alternates in case your first choice becomes unable or unwilling.

 4) Make a pet protection agreement.